ICOS-Carbon-Portal/pylib/docs/getting_started.md

-# Examples
+# Getting started
-The examples can be tried on a public Jupyter Hub running Python3 notebooks, where the library is preinstalled.
+The examples in this section can be tried on a public Jupyter Hub running Python3 notebooks, where the library is preinstalled.

 [https://exploredata.icos-cp.eu/](https://exploredata.icos-cp.eu/)